saxulum-legacy/saxulum-accessor/README.md

 $object->isValue();
 ```

-If you like to allow getter/is/setter only on property `name`:
+If you like to whitelist getter/is/setter for property `name`:

 ``` {.php}
 /**